Meshulam Dovid Soloveitchik: Rosh yeshiva

-He did not personally publish any works on the Talmud, but many of his works have been published by his students, especially in the latest Mishor prints of his father's works.
+He did not personally publish any works on the Talmud, but many of his works have been published by his students, especially in the Mishor prints of his father's works.

 He rarely gave approbations to new books.

 Soloveitchik was considered by Briskers to be one of the last authentic remnants of a pre-World War II Jewish Lithuania, and is often quoted for his memories of his father's and grandfather's lives and teachings.

-Family
+Family tree

+Children

 Soloveitchik's eldest son, Yitzchok Zev Soloveitchik (II), who is the son in-law of Berel Povarsky, was a maggid shiur (lecturer) in his father's yeshiva.
 When Meshulam Dovid died, Yitzchok Zev became the rosh yeshiva.

 Soloveitchik's daughter Hendel is married to Nechemya Kaplan, rosh yeshiva of Yeshiva Shaar HaTalmud in Jerusalem.

 Death

-Soloveitchik died on 31 January 2021 at the age of 99, with ten thousand mourners turning out to attend his funeral.
+Soloveitchik died on 31 January 2021 at the age of 99, with ten thousand mourners at his funeral.
 He was buried beside his father on Har Hamenuchos.

-It was announced at the funeral, that in accordance with the wishes of the deceased, his oldest son Yitzchok Zev will succeed his father as rosh yeshiva of Brisk.
+It was announced at the funeral that according to Soloveitchik's wishes his oldest son Yitzchok Zev would succeed him as rosh yeshiva of Brisk.